Human Resources

 Classic theories were produced in the 1950s and 1960s within the human relations framework.
 By the 1970s most managers participating in formal management training were aware of: Theory X and Theory Y (McGregor, 1960); of Maslow and Herzberg's motivation theories; and knew where they should be in terms of the managerial grid (Blake and Mouton, 1964).
 These theorists advocated participative, 'soft' approaches to management.
 However, only a minority of managers in the USA received such training, with even fewer in other countries.
 Most operational managers - concerned with production, engineering, or distribution - had worked their way up from low-level jobs: they were probably closer in spirit to F.W.
 Taylor than the theorists of the 1950s and 1960s.
 This contrasted with personnel departments with a higher proportion of people who had received academic training; additionally, 'personnel' was an area where women were prevalent - as opposed to production which was male dominated.
 Were women naturally more open to human relations concepts than men?

-Answering the question on Page 18.
+*.
 What is the value of theory?
-What is the value of a theory that has gone out of fashion?
+Specifically, what is the value of a theory that has gone out of fashion?
 Most theories are not entirely new - they adapt or develop older concepts as a result of perceived inadequacies in the originals.
 Management thinking is like an incoming tide: each wave comes further up the beach, then retreats, leaving a little behind to be overtaken by the next wave.
-You can also discuss the limitations of commonsense and the fact that most problems have been experienced already, in some form, by someone else.
+You can also consider the limitations of commonsense and the fact that most problems have been experienced already, in some form, by someone else.
 We can learn from that wider experience, whereas commonsense is essentially individual.

 More in this section